 When originally purchased, the ST-6000 came with pre-manufactured cables for all inputs and outputs.
 Why HAL decided to go with MOLEX connectors is a mystery.
 At the time, they were the "latest and greatest," but today, while finding the pins and shells isn't difficult at all, the proper crimper is an expensive tool that is commonly and erroneously considered a necessity for proper connector/pin to shell assembly.
 Through experimentation I've found that the crimper isn't necessary at all.
 With careful use of a pair of needle-nose pliers, the two sets of metal tabs can be bent as necessary to crimp the wire and the insulation.
 Then the wire is soldered to the Molex pin just in front of the crimp.
 There's a slight "well" at that point for the solder application.
 If carefully done, the Molex pin will fit into the shell with no problems.

 photo above: The rear connections to and from the ST-6000.
-This version is housed in the "fancy" enclosure that was brown faux grained covers with cream colored panels.
-There was also a standard two-tone gray-cream table version and a gray-cream rack mount version.
+This version is housed in the "fancy" enclosure that was brown faux grained covers with cream colored panels (apparently popular in the 1970s - the WA7YBS HB TU also had this faux grain treatment on its panels.)
+The ST-6000 was also available in a standard two-tone gray-cream table version and a gray-cream rack mount version.

 This small TU is mostly op-amp technology although there are four discrete transistors also in the circuit.
 There aren't any toriods so I assume that the TU-170 uses active filters for Mark and Space circuits.
 It has a built-in loop supply and also has auto-start capabilities.
 The plastic and metal case is very small for the amount of circuitry inside.
 Dates from the mid-1970s.
 I've never attempted to get one of these Flesher TU-170s operational, so how well they work is an unknown.
 Also, from the "mod" that apparently allows selecting 850hz shift or 170hz shift, I'd guess that the TU-170 only did 170hz shift originally.
 The TU-170 has a NE-555 timer IC on the PC board (AFSK or AutoStart timer?)
 There is a connection on the back that allows connecting the TU-170 to a transmitter which implies that it does have AFSK ability (adjustments must be some of the pots on the circuit board inside.)
 I had two these little TUs.
 When I traded KB6SCO most of the RTTY gear, one of the TU-170s "escaped" the trade-off and was later found hiding in a junk box.
 Later, I asked John if he wanted this other TU-170 too but he declined,...I wonder why?